XuewenWangUGA/USAT/README.md

  Go to the USAT folder and double click to run.
 This software will use a new version of Java runtime enviroment V17.
 If your computer has an older version, please install the newest Java runtime enviroment V17 or higher from https://www.oracle.com/java/technologies/downloads/#jdk17-windows

+ Download the mafft package and unzip it into a subfolder maffinwin under USAT

  ## Run USAT

  method 1: double click the USAT.jar to run